Standard exterior door size: a complete guide for Canadian homeowners

 Custom exterior door design showing non-standard door size in Canadian home

-Material Choices for Canadian Conditions
+Material choices for Canadian conditions

-Canadian Choice Windows and Doors has been helping homeowners across Canada select and install the right doors for over 40 years.
-The process is straightforward: measure the opening accurately, identify the appropriate door unit for the application, install it to specification, and confirm that it seals and operates correctly before the job is complete.
-If you're replacing a door and want accurate measurements and honest guidance on sizing before you order, a professional assessment helps confirm the measurements and specifications.
+Canadian Choice Windows & Doors™ has been helping homeowners across Canada select and install the right doors for over 30 years.
+The process is straightforward: measure the opening accurately, identify the right door unit for the application, install it to specification, and confirm it seals and operates correctly before the job is complete, all backed by our 25-year transferable warranty .
+If you'd rather leave the measuring to a professional, our installers can confirm rough opening measurements during a free assessment; see our comparison of DIY vs. professional entry door installation if you're weighing the two.

 What is the standard exterior door size in Canada?